 Many pet parents love to have more than one type of pet in their homes.
 Some may go for traditional pets such as dogs, cats, birds, small animals, fish, and more.
 A few pet parents may even have one or more dogs and a turtle, too!
 What a combination!
 But it can work!

 Dogs have learned to live with many other types of animals over the time they’ve lived with humans.
-It’s always best the dog has been properly socialized.
-Some dogs, especially those bred to hunt small animals, may not do well living with other pets, including turtles.
+It’s always best when the dog has been properly socialized.
+Some dogs, especially those bred to hunt small animals, may not do well living with other small pets, including turtles.

 It’s always best to never leave your turtle and dog alone.
 Instead, supervise them when they’re together.
 This way, both will stay safe and happy!